 The course is full time; including classes, meetings and tutorial sessions.
-Course sessions are held every weekday, between 9.00am and 6.00pm with a coffee break and a lunch break.
-You must also study independently for at least 20 hours per week outside class times.
+Course sessions are held every weekday, between 9am and 2pm UK time with a break.
+You must also undertake at least 30 hours of organised and independent study per week outside of class times.

 We make every effort to limit class sizes to 16 students.

 These classes will help you to develop your language and skills in understanding, approaching and undertaking academic work.
 You will take part in reading & writing and speaking & listening classes to complete a range of activities which will develop the skills you need for university study.

-Regular projects will give you the opportunity to apply your learning.
+Weekly project submissions will give you the opportunity to apply your learning.
 Project tasks will be assessed, and you will receive regular feedback to help you learn.
 You will also practise reworking your written and spoken work based on feedback to improve your performance and positively learn from mistakes.

 You will have an individual tutorial with your tutor every week.
-This gives you one-to-one support; allows you to discuss feedback on your work; discuss your progress, and receive guidance for guided study
+This gives you one-to-one support; allows you to discuss feedback on your work, discuss your progress, and plan aims to work on.

 Set project tasks include presentations, essays, and listening and reading assessments.
 These are assessed by your tutors who provide you with detailed feedback on how to improve the quality of your work.